 Who this is for — Traders using breakouts, momentum, or trend following who must manage the shift from a compressed market to a fast one.

-Expansion is the phase in which price rapidly widens range after a contraction period.
-It can produce highly efficient moves but also chaotic phases, so timing quality and risk management become decisive.
+Expansion is the phase in which price rapidly widens range after a compression period.
+It can produce efficient moves but also chaotic phases: timing and risk management become decisive.

 In plain terms — When the market "wakes up", you may get better opportunities but also costlier mistakes if you enter late or without a plan.